 This feature is particularly useful if you are researching house history.
 To search by address, switch from Person to Address at the top of the advanced search page.
 Enter the name of any street in England and Wales and you will be shown the list of houses in that street in 1939.
 If you want to broaden your search you can focus on all addresses in a particular borough/district, county or country.

-Plus, in a recent improvement we've made to the 1939 simple search, when you start typing the name of an area in the 'Where' field, our clever search tools will suggest possible matches, so you can find a particular location quicker.
+Plus, in the 1939 simple search, when you start typing the name of an area in the 'Where' field, our clever search tools will suggest possible matches, so you can find a particular location quicker.

 3. Search for birth dates